-3.9 GENDER-BASED VIOLENCE
+3.6 GENDER-BASED VIOLENCE

 Gender Based Violence is rampant in South Sudan.
 Women and girls in South Sudan have been the victim of physical and sexual violence at some point in their lives, with the majority of them experiencing it for the first time before the age of 18.
 The patriarchal norms prevailing in South Sudan - especially among the rural population - are an expression of inequitable gender attitudes.
-Although there are signs of women being less accepting of GBV, the normalization of violence against women and men and existence of gender inequitable norms minimize the impact of observed attitudes.

 The culture of violence and impunity that has emerged from decades of conflict continues to provoke violent behaviour toward women inside and outside their home.
-Across the country, law enforcement services remain weak and police are under-trained and under-resourced.
+Across the country, law enforcement services remain weak, and police are under-trained and under-resourced.
 Aside from the Police Special Protection Units (SPUs) that handle SGBV, police have received little training on how to handle cases of GBV and for the most part, they have little knowledge of women's rights.
 In a bid to address GBV, the Government together with partners launched a special GBV court to expedite GBV and juvenile cases in the country.
 The economic downturn and loss of livelihoods caused by the conflict forced many women and girls to engage in sex to make a living.
 Even many female members of the armed groups report physical abuse or rape by fellow group members.
 Also, conflict and violence exacerbate the exposure and vulnerability of women to GBV.
 In particular, the proliferation of young male group gangs presents a high-level risk for women, as these groups target women and men in their attacks.

-3.10 YOUTH AS A VULNERABLE GROUP
+3.7 YOUTH AS A VULNERABLE GROUP